Contents

 Device Types

-What platform or device type your visitors are using may impact how you design their navigation.
+What platform or device type do your visitors use?
+This may impact how you design your navigation.
 From the clients’ data that we reviewed, users were almost evenly split between desktop and mobile, with around 1% using tablets or smart TVs.

 So, What Now?